Community Impact Projects

 • Provide the collaborating nonprofit agency/organization with an opportunity to build capacity to serve our community.

-All proposals for CIPs received by September 13, 2024 will be internally reviewed, and Leadership Columbus will reach out to those whose projects are selected soon after.
+All proposals for CIPs received will be internally reviewed, and Leadership Columbus will reach out to those whose projects are selected soon after.

 Work on the CIPs typically begins in October and will conclude in May, prior to the Signature Program’s completion in June.